ancklo/ChaosMagPy/docs/source/usage.rst

 .. figure:: images/plot_timeseries.png
    :align: center

-   Timeseries of the secular variation at two ground observatory stations.
+   Time series of the secular variation at two ground observatory stations.

-Any timeseries can be generated this way.
+Any time series can be generated this way.

 Plotting a map of the time-dependent internal field
 ---------------------------------------------------